DEFENDER COMBATIVES

 filler@godaddy.com

-Krav Maga is a self-defence system where students train maximally effective combative skills in order to be able to protect themselves and loved ones when needed.
-They enjoy fitness, self-esteem, and empowerment while experiencing the collegiality of learning and training with others in a supportive and encouraging environment.
+DEFENDER Combatives incorporates maximally effective Self-Defence skills from Military Combatives, Krav Maga, and street effective Martial Arts in order to be able to protect oneself and loved ones when needed.
+Students gain increased fitness, self-esteem, and empowerment while experiencing the collegiality of learning and training with others in a supportive and encouraging environment.

-The main difference between Krav Maga and traditional Martial Arts is 'intent' in practice, and the way we train.
-Techniques are not trained to score points but with a self-defence mentality ie. targeting vital points to injure an assailant.
-Krav Maga is about 'survival' ie. you win when you survive, and you will do whatever it takes to do so.
+The main difference between self-defence training in Combatives and traditional Martial Arts is 'intent' in practice, and the way we train.
+Techniques are not trained to score points but with a survival mentality ie. targeting vital points to injure an assailant.
+Self-defence is about 'survival' ie. you win when you survive, and you will do whatever it takes to do so.

 The effectiveness comes from training only the most street practical martial techniques for real-world situations, where there are no rules or referees.
-Originally it was the fundamental self-defense method of the IDF (Israeli Defense Force), and today because of it's effectiveness, Krav Maga is now taught to military units all around the world.
-Krav Maga aims to empower all, from combat defense professionals to ordinary individuals, to quickly overcome and escape potentially life-threatening situations.
+Combatives are taught to military units all around the world in order to quickly overcome and escape potentially life-threatening situations.

 Street effective defensive skills are ingrained through eg: